fisherthewol/theeuukBlog/content/SantanderDNS.md

     ...
     ;; Query time: 4040 msec

 Ok, so same results.... but in the second case, it takes 4040 msec to respond?
+Lets try `resolvectl`.

+    #!console
+    # DNSSEC disabled.
+    $ resolvectl query --legend=true retail.santander.co.uk
+    retail.santander.co.uk: 193.127.210.129        -- link: enp0s25
+                            (retail.lbi.santander.uk)

+    -- Information acquired via protocol DNS in 70.1ms.
+    -- Data is authenticated: no; Data was acquired via local or encrypted transport: yes -- Data from: cache network

+And with DNS enabled?

+    #!console
+    # DNSSEC disabled.
+    $ resolvectl query --legend=true retail.santander.co.uk
+    retail.santander.co.uk: resolve call failed: DNSSEC validation failed: failed-auxiliary

+Watching the logs (with `journalctl -u systemd-resolved -f`) also tells us that `DNSSEC validation failed for question retail.lbi.santander.uk IN A: failed-auxiliary`; so the CNAME from `retail.santander...` is fine, but when we get to `retail.lbi.santander.uk`, DNSSEC validation fails.

 [^1]: The sticking point was Hull's use of Palo Alto's GlobalProtect VPN; a script Lydia wrote used to work on Linux with the openconnect client, but then stopped working.
 Once I didn't need access to that, I could switch away from Windows completely.
 [^2]: Santander UK's parent company.